Code of Student Conduct

 Only complaints, grievances, incidents, charges that were (at the time of the incident or submission of Written Student Complaint) discussed by the respondent's supervisor or Campus Dean (or designee) with the respondent and which were either acknowledged to have happened by the respondent or found to have occurred through the grievance process may be given to the committee.

 - Location.
-All hearings are handled on the campus/site where the alleged violation occurred regardless of the home campus/site of the complainant(s) or respondent(s).
+All hearings are handled on the campus/site where the alleged violation occurred regardless of the home campus/site of the complainant(s) or respondent(s), or at eh Main Campus in Lacombe.
 Incidents occurring at NTCC sites where no full-time faculty/staff are housed are to be handled on the closest physical campus location.

 - Scheduling.
-The Associate Provost of Student Affairs along with the grievance committee schedules a hearing within ten (10) days of receiving the Student Grievance Form.
+The Vice Chancellor of Student Affairs along with the grievance committee schedules a hearing within ten (10) days of receiving the Student Grievance Form.

 - Notification.
-Immediately, the Associate Provost of Student Affairs, in writing, notifies the complainant, respondent, respondent’s supervisor and the Campus Dean of the day, time, and location of the hearing.
+Immediately, the Vice Chancellor of Student Affairs, in writing, notifies the complainant, respondent, respondent’s supervisor and the Campus Dean of the day, time, and location of the hearing.

 - Procedures.
 In order to protect the rights of all those who might appear before the grievance committee and to provide the respondent with a fair hearing, the following procedures are followed: